Krish Patel

 September 2021 - Present

 To the left is the website that I use to access my Servers at home.
-This setup consists of three products; the first is a Dell enterprise grade tower purchased from a seller on facebook marketplace, and the second is a Synology DS220+ Server that I purchased from amazon.
-There is a third computer that I have as a part of my home lab which is just a Dell laptop turned into a server by changing the OS to Windows-Server 2019.
+This setup consists of three products: a Dell enterprise grade tower, a Synology DS220+ Server, and a Dell laptop turned into a server by switching the OS to Windows Server 2019.

 About Servers